English

 0x04

-6–9 4 OFFSET See the following table
+6 to 9 4 offset See the following table.

-10 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+10 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-The module sends the following command:
+The module sends the following data.

 0